Canon 800D versus Canon 1300D

 The physical size and weight of the Canon 800D and the Canon 1300D are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 800D – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1300D is somewhat smaller (1 percent) than the Canon 800D.
-Moreover, the 1300D is slightly lighter (9 percent) than the 800D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 800D and the Canon 1300Dare of equal size.
+However, the 1300D is markedly lighter (9 percent) than the 800D.
 In this context, it is worth noting that neither the 800D nor the 1300D are weather-sealed.